ayoitssmit/ayoitssmit/README.md

 ## 🚀 What I'm Building
 - AI-powered full-stack web applications
 - ML model integrations for real-world use cases
-- Backend automation pipelines and intelligent workflows
+- Backend automation and intelligent workflows
-- Scalable systems with clean architecture and performance focus
+- Scalable systems with performance and maintainability in mind

 ---